800 345.5000 Support Login

 DO I NEED A MUSIC LICENSE FOR MY BUSINESS?

-While you may pay for a personal subscription streaming service such as Apple Music or Spotify, those personal music services are not authoriwed for use in a commercial environment.
+While you may pay for a personal subscription streaming service such as Apple Music or Spotify, those personal music services are not authorized for use in a commercial environment.
 To play music in-store, or anywhere in public for that matter, you are required to pay a licensing fee.

 $2.6 Billion